jmswtlk/GitHub-ing/blog.md

+07/10/2021 -- Took a deep dive into Deep Learning's mathematics to get to the bottom of the issues.
+And, now will report this.
+As an aside, Alan Kay, pure mathematician and developer from way back - Smalltalk, weighed in on some current affairs with regard to what John McCarthy wrought.
+Stay tuned.

 12/15/2020 -- With respect to Baez, forgot to add this: https://ncatlab.org/nlab/show/HomePage.
 Example all around of things that we would like to discuss, however the focus on category theory and computationally modes thereof more than inspires.

 12/13/2020 -- Was actually doing code yesterday; had it in mind to come here for an update; got too busy with the issues; no one was watching except myself; so, my clock is not under any control; even reminders don't get the attention when the domain problem is heavily grabbing the focus; ...; oh, yes, on the interplay of Haskell (and its ilk) and Lisp (and its kind with all of the wannabes), the former is exactness enforcing while the latter is free as a bird (with the 'exact' being motivated by alg top's use).